hearthandsinc/challenges/ai/readme.md

 our team.

-This exercise has been designed to give a glimpse of what it is like to build an AI assitant and the kind of technical challenges we face and care about.
+This exercise has been designed to give a glimpse of what it is like to build an AI assistant and the kind of technical challenges we face and care about.
 We are expecting you to spend between 4 and 6 hours on this challenge.

 ## Instructions